andresgalante/andresgalante.github.io/_posts/2015-11-10-open-collaborative-design-systems.markdown

 [Mdo](http://markdotto.com/) mention three pillars to create an open and collaborative design system:

 #### 1. Open source
-Open source mentality yields surprising results.
+Open source mentality leads to innovation and yields surprising results.
 I've already ramble about [design at open source communities](http://blog.andresgalante.com/design/2015/08/31/adopt-a-deisgner.html).
-Open source leads to innovation.
-Not every company can open their projects, but in order to have a successful design system , it must work as an open source community would.
+I am aware that not every company can open their projects, but in order to have a successful design system , it must work as an open source community would.
 Every member of the team should be envolved in building, maintaining and making it grow.

 #### 2. Documentation